Every once in a while you run an SEO campaign that changes the way you do everything.

 Hopefully, this shares some insight into removing penalties, and how building long-term strategies can pay off in a big way.

 You’ve learned strategies on performing detailed onsite, offsite, and technical audits – and how to implement them.

 You’ve also learned some link building and conversion techniques that will significantly grow the top-line of your website.

 At this point in time, I’ll leave you with this, but if you’re still having trouble then contact The Search Initiative so we can discuss how to get explosive and lasting results for your (or your clients’) sites as well.

 And one more thing…

-We just had a recent core algorithm update a few days ago.
+We just had a recent core algorithm update.
 How’s the client’s site doing now?